Film Practice BA (Hons)

 - Ultra HD Technologies: Use the latest HD and Ultra HD camera technologies, both 4K and 2.5K, with the choice to focus on production, post-production, screenwriting and film criticism in your second and third year.

-- Happy students: No. 2 University in London for student satisfaction with teaching and assessment in Film Production and Photography (Guardian League Table 2018) and for Academic support, learning community and student voice in Cinematics and Photography (National Student Survey 2017)
+- Satisfaction: we’re London’s no 2 for student satisfaction with teaching and assessment in Film Production and Photography (Guardian League Table 2018)

-- Screen at international festivals: Past students have screened at Portobello Film Festival, White Sands International Film Festival, First Annual Hackney Film Festival, Cinemagik Short Film Festival in Malta and Screentest: The National Student Film Festival.
+- Be seen: LSBU alumni have screened at Portobello Film Festival, White Sands International Film Festival, Cinemagik Short Film Festival in Malta and many more

 I've experimented with filmmaking in ways I never thought I would, and I can implement those newfound techniques in my freelance work.
 I want to make films that change the world and open people's eyes.
 It's all about reaching people.

 Being so close to the media epicentre of London was a big part of the decision-making process.
 The British Film Institute and the artistic culture of the South Bank is just a short walk away from campus, which I thought would be a great way to complement my studies.